Judy Kang: Career

 Kang has played at music festivals including: Marlboro, Ravinia, Banff, Bargemusic, Manchester, Aspen, the Ottawa International Chamber Music Festival, Lenaudiere, and the Pablo Casals Festival; and at various pop and jazz festivals including: Lollapalooza and the Festival Internacional Jazz Barcelona.
 Kang released two solo CDs which were nominated for the Opus award and the Gemini award in Canada.

 Besides classical music, Kang also explores other styles and is influenced heavily by stories, film, and visuals.
-She was selected by pop star Lady Gaga as her solo violinist on the "MonsterBall" world tour in 2010–11, the biggest selling debut tour in history and has since received attention as "Lady Gaga's violinist" and was dubbed by the singer as "Nurse Judy/Judy from Juilliard".
+She was selected by pop star Lady Gaga as her solo violinist on the Monster Ball world tour in 2010–11, the biggest selling debut tour in history, and has since received attention as "Lady Gaga's violinist" and was dubbed by the singer as "Nurse Judy/Judy from Juilliard".
 During a European tour, Kang flew to NYC for 30 hours to perform as soloist at Stern Hall at Carnegie Hall.
 The New York Times commented: "Judy Kang, a Canadian violinist and most likely the only musician to have worked with both Pierre Boulez and Lady Gaga, was featured in Brahms’s Violin Concerto.
 Ms. Kang, who drew whoops from the audience before playing a single note, offered a lean, focused sound, pinpoint intonation and expressively molded phrasing.
 Every line seemed to mean something personal in what amounted to an amorous serenade."